pfdubois/BridgeBidding/source/Resources.rst

    Robert Barrington (https://www.learnbridge.com) and Gavin Wolpert (https://wolpertbridge.com) have articles, videos and lessons.
 YouTube has great content including Rob, Gavin, and Pete Hollands.

+   Of particular note are some very excellent lessons at the Wolpert site that are taught by Hazel Wolpert, Gavin's mother, called The Basics With Hazel.
+It really pays to have the fundamentals down cold.

 #.
 Marty Bergen (http://martybergen.com) has audio-visual courses in addition to books
    and pamphlets.